RBSystems/wait-for-restart-microservice/readme.md

 * WaitThreshold is the number of devices being monitored required before no wait is imposed between iterations.
 * IterativeTime is the number of seconds to wait between iterations, assuming that the WaitThreshold has not been reached.
-* IndividualTimeout is the number of seconds to wait for each individual connection (TCP attempt) before timing out.
+* IndividualTimeout is the number of milliseconds to wait for each individual connection (TCP attempt) before timing out.